 Pan roasting is part steaming and part sauteeing and gives you the browned edges of grilled or roasted asparagus without the hassle of heating up a grill or oven.
 Heat a bit of cooking oil or butter in a large frying pan over high heat.
 Add asparagus, cover, and cook, shaking the pan now and again, until asparagus is browned and tender, about 10 minutes.Continue to 5 of 8 below.

 Asparagus makes delicious pickles, perfect alongside cured meats, in sandwiches, or as stirrers in Bloody Marys!
 This method uses brine and pickles the vegetables in the fridge.

 06 of 08

-How to roast asparagus: turn on oven, put asparagus in oven, cook until brown and tender.
-Seriously, it pretty much is just that easy—just add a bit of cooking oil to the asparagus to keep it from drying out in the oven.
-Sprinkle with salt and maybe a squirt of lemon juice before serving, if you're so inclined.
+To roast asparagus, turn on the oven, put asparagus in the oven, cook until brown and tender.
+It's that easy.
+Just add a bit of cooking oil to the asparagus to keep it from drying out in the oven.
+Sprinkle with salt and a squirt of lemon juice before serving, if you're so inclined.

 07 of 08